raygun101/MarkupKit/README.md

 This value specifies the amount of excess space the view would like to be given within its superview (once the sizes of all unweighted views have been determined) and is relative to all other weights specified within the superview.
 For row views, weight applies to the excess horizontal space, and for column views to the excess vertical space.

-For example, since it has a weight of "1", the label in the following example will be given the entire vertical space of the column view:
+For example, since it has a weight of "1", the label in the following example will be assigned the entire vertical space of the column view:

     <LMColumnView>
         <UILabel weight="1" text="Hello, World!"/>
     </LMColumnView>

-Since weights are relative, the following example will produce identical output:
+Since weights are relative, this example will produce identical output:

     <LMColumnView>
         <UILabel weight="100" text="Hello, World!"/>
     </LMColumnView>

-In this example, each label will be given 50% of the height of the column view:
+In the following example, each label will be given 50% of the height of the column view:

     <LMColumnView>
         <UILabel weight="0.5" text="Hello"/>
         <UILabel weight="0.5" text="World"/>
     </LMColumnView>

-Again, since weights are relative, the following markup will produce equally sized labels:
+Again, since weights are relative, this markup will also produce equally sized labels:

     <LMColumnView>
         <UILabel weight="1" text="Hello"/>